MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

  For best results, choose a simulation method that you can automate in your lab for consistency purposes.

-## Next step
+## Next steps

-Test your Azure ATP lab environment using the Azure ATP Security Alert playbooks for each phase of the cyber-attack kill chain.
+Test your Azure ATP lab environment using the Azure ATP Security Alert playbooks for each phase of the cyber-attack kill chain starting with reconnaissance.

 > [!div class="nextstepaction"]
 > [Azure ATP Reconnaissance playbook](atp-playbook-reconnaissance.md)